polichtm/MCW-Azure-Stack/README.md

 ### Hands-on lab

+The content consists of two hands on labs, with their respective prerequisites.

-In this hands-on lab, you will deploy the Azure Stack Development Kit and deploy the SQL Database and Azure App Service resource providers, as well as download several virtual machine images from the Azure Stack Marketplace.
+The first hands-on lab involves starts with deploying the Azure Stack Development Kit, deploying the SQL Database and Azure App Service resource providers, as well as downloading several virtual machine images from the Azure Stack Marketplace.
 From there, you will implement a full taxonomy in Azure Stack consisting of a region, subscription, plan, offer, and quotas.
 After Azure Stack is configured, you will then deploy Azure SQL Database, Web and API apps and then deploy the Contoso application.

+The second hands-on lab focuses on the Azure Stack operational tasks.
+In this case, you will also start with deploying the Azure Stack Development Kit, but the subsequent steps will differ.
+First, you will install the Azure Stack tools.
+You will subsequently rely on them to create and publish a custom Azure Marketplace item as well as to implement multi-tenant topology by provisioning another Azure Active Directory tenant and adding it to the existing Azure Stack environment.
+Once that is completed, you will set up delegation by using the delegated provider model and Azure Stack Role-Based Access Control (RBAC).
+You will conclude this lab by carrying out common Azure Stack maintenance tasks, including log collection (via Privileged Endpoint) and infrastructure backup (by using the Azure Stack Admin portal).

-At the end of this hands-on lab, you will be better able to deploy and manage solutions running on Azure Stack.
+At the end of these hands-on labs, you will be better able to deploy and manage solutions running on Azure Stack.

 ## Azure services and related products
 - Azure Stack